Reliable and Affordable Rifle Ammo

 Semi-automatic rifles are firearms with a mechanism that automatically loads a cartridge into a chamber after one is used.
 You have to manually pull the trigger to fire it.

-Bolt action rifles are precision rifles where cartridges are extracted and ejected using a bolt handle.
-These rifles will be the slowest to load a fresh cartridge into but are arguably one of the most powerful.
+Bolt-action rifles are precision rifles where cartridges are extracted and ejected using a bolt handle.
+These rifles are the slowest to load a fresh cartridge into, but are arguably one of the most powerful.

-IFA Tactical has a wide selection of rifle ammunition to offer for every type of rifle and every type of activity.
-Located in Sterling Heights, MI, IFA Tactical can be reached by phone at (586) 275-2176.
+IFA Tactical has a wide selection of rifle ammunition to offer for every type of rifle and every type of activity at affordable prices.
+Located in Sterling Heights, MI, IFA Tactical can be reached by phone at (586) 800-0345.